sainskomputasi/SK6091-Optimization/README.md

 ## 2.One Dimensional Optimization
   - **Introduction**
   - **Newton Method**
-    - Newton�s method is an open method similar to Newton-Raphson because it does not require initial guesses that bracket the optimum [a,b].
+    - Newton’s method is an open method similar to Newton-Raphson because it does not require initial guesses that bracket the optimum [a,b].
 In the newton method in this library, we need not a first derivative and second derivative to calculate, because we already provide an approximation to them.
 See The finite-difference derivative approximations for calculating derivatives in the calculating derivative section.The following code is intended to demonstrate how we call the golden section method through this module. *(Note : namespace for this module is **SK6091** and folowed by it's class)*.
         ```c++
         #include "oneDimen/oneDimensional.hpp"
         double objectiveFunc(double x) {